Part 2 of the Series: Self-Contained Schedules

 Stay tuned to the end of the show when I have Nikki Robertson, my guest from episode three, come on to talk about a solution for teacher burnout!

 Episode Show Notes

-It is suggested that you download the freebie for this episode so you have all the schedules discussed in this episode.
-(Plus the image quality will probably be better in the PDF than in the images below… Sorry, I’m still trying to figure out how to make them less blurry).
+Click here to get the packet with handouts on all three episodes.
+They include all the schedules discussed in this episode.
+(Plus the image quality will probably be better in the PDF than in the images below.)

 Links and Resources